By Lisa Myers

 Women are rarely the “Primary Inventor” on a patent and among those who are, most are concentrated in patent technologies associated with traditional female roles, such as jewelry and apparel.

-According to a report done in 2019 by the US Trademark and Patent Office (USPTO), the all-female invented patents made up only 4% of ALL issued patents.
+According to a report done in 2019 by the US Patent and Trademark Office (USPTO), the all-female invented patents made up only 4% of ALL issued patents.
 When it comes to gender-mixed teams, or patents that involve at least one female inventor, the percentage is still staggeringly low at only 22%.

 While the USPTO states that they will continue to review this and seek answers, the Institute claims that at the current rate of progress, gender patent equity is more than 75 years away.